ticdat/ticdat/examples/amplpy/readme.md

 These examples use `PanDatFactory` to connect `amplpy` seamlessly with `pandas`.
 This is our recommended best practice for OR practitioners looking to combine optimization with Python.

 Note that these examples validate input data integrity with both AMPL and `ticdat` code.
-See [here](https://github.com/opalytics/opalytics-ticdat/wiki/ticdat-and-Optimization-Engines#input-data-integrity-checking-with-ticdat-and-ampl) for more information.
+See [here](https://github.com/opalytics/opalytics-ticdat/wiki/ticdat-and-Optimization-Engines#input-data-integrity-checking-with-ticdat-and-ampl) for more details on the merits of this strategy.

  * diet - standard diet example.
 Easiest example.
  * netflow - standard multi-commodity network flow problem.
 Second easiest example.